It’s easy to think of the basics. Freeze-dried food, first aid supplies, clean drinking water, blankets, etc.

 3. Crowbar: you never know what you might need to pry open after SHTF.
 This can also be used as a very effective blunt object.
 This is a crucial tool to have on hand.

 4. Dust masks: there are too many reasons to name why you should always stock up on dust masks.
-An incredibly important self-protection and first aid item, get as many dust masks as you can.
+Incredibly important self-protection and first aid item, get as many dust masks as you can.

 5. Pantyhose: this is another fantastic multi-purpose survival item.
 Not only can they add an extra layer of warmth and keep your feet protected on long treks, they can also be used to improvise all kinds of other tools.